prahladyeri/curated-lists/metalist.md

 This is a curated meta list that contains links to other awesome curated lists, mostly technology related.

 ## Uncategorized
+- [PanXProject/awesome-certificates](https://github.com/PanXProject/awesome-certificates) - Curated list of 20,000+ hours and 200+ free courses with certificates in IT, CS, Design and Business.
 - [cloudcommunity/Free-Certifications](https://github.com/cloudcommunity/Free-Certifications) - Free online courses and certifications for budget stressed folks.
 - [plenaryapp/awesome-rss-feeds](https://github.com/plenaryapp/awesome-rss-feeds) - Awesome RSS feeds - A curated list of RSS feeds (and OPML files) used in Recommended Feeds and local news sections of Plenary.
 - [public-apis/public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs.